Sourdough methi paratha (fenugreek leaves paratha) step-by-step recipe with photos.

 - Make sure there are no stems left in the fenugreek leaves.
 Else the paratha may tear while rolling

 - You may add dry mango powder (amchur) to the dough for added flavour

-- You may add a tsp of carom seeds while kneading the dough.
+- You may add a teaspoon of carom seeds while kneading the dough.
 I personally prefer these parathas without carom seeds